University of the Philippines Diliman: Rankings and accreditation

-International Rankings

-In the 2025 QS World University Rankings, UP Diliman is ranked 336th globally, securing its position as the highest-ranked Philippine university in the listing.
-Similarly, in the Times Higher Education (THE) World University Rankings 2025, the university is placed within the 1201–1500 bracket worldwide.
-The US News Best Global Universities 2024 places UP Diliman at #1522 globally and #559 in Asia, further cementing its standing as a leading academic institution in the region.
+In the 2025 QS World University Rankings, UP Diliman was ranked 336th globally, making it the highest-ranked Philippine university in the listing.
+Similarly, in the Times Higher Education (THE) World University Rankings 2025, the university was placed within the 1201–1500 bracket worldwide.
+The US News Best Global Universities 2024 places UP Diliman at 1522nd globally and 559th in Asia.

 Arts

-UP Diliman has been a major center for artistic and cultural development in the Philippines.
-The university has produced some of the country's most influential figures in the arts, including National Artists such as Lino Brocka Ishmael Bernal and Ricky Lee in film, Bienvenido Lumbera in literature, Napoleon Abueva in sculpture, and Fernando Amorsolo and José Joya in visual arts.
-In architecture, National Artists like Juan Nakpil and Leandro Locsin have left lasting legacies, with structures such as the Quezon Hall and the Church of the Holy Sacrifice shaping both the campus and modern Philippine architecture.
+UP Diliman has been a major center for artistic and cultural development in the Philippines, with the university producing some of the country's most influential figures in the arts, including National Artists such as Lino Brocka, Ishmael Bernal, and Ricky Lee in film; Bienvenido Lumbera in literature; Napoleon Abueva in sculpture; and Fernando Amorsolo and José Joya in visual arts.
+In architecture, National Artists like Juan Nakpil and Leandro Locsin have left lasting legacies with structures such as the Quezon Hall and the Church of the Holy Sacrifice, shaping both the campus and modern Philippine architecture.